jtomkins/corise-advanced-sql/Walker-Week-4.md

 ### 2. Review the candidate's tech exercise below, and provide a one-paragraph assessment of the SQL quality.
 Provide examples/suggestions for improvement if you think the candidate could have chosen a better approach.

 *Do you agree with the results returned by the query?*
-* I agree with the total record count of 17,305 as well as the column order, and column names
+* I agree with the total record count of 17,305 if the hiring committee confirms that the data sets should should only include those customers who have 3 orders.
+If it is 3 or less orders the record count is 18,368.

+The column order, and column names match the specifications

 *Is it easy to understand?*